SaicharanRitwik39/HeatBalanceProject/README.md

 12. streamlit-option-menu
 13. annotated-text

-In case you have any queries regarding the functionality of the Web Application, you can refer to the following YouTube video for a Demo: https://www.youtube.com/watch?v=eM6Qcjr2sUs&t=10s
+In case you have any queries regarding the functionality of the Web Application, you can refer to the following YouTube video: https://www.youtube.com/watch?v=eM6Qcjr2sUs&t=10s